aidaph/folding-at-home-docker/README.md

 #### Run the framework with revocable resources

 The docker image is downloaded from repo `aidaph/folding-at-home:latest`.
-To run the framework:
+Change the `commandinfo.value` inside the framework to fit your credentials.
+Set the user, team and passkey.
+Once it is done, run the framework:

 ```
 python framework.py "zk://IPMESOSMASTER:2181/mesos"

 ```

+#### Run the docker locally without any framework
 ```
 docker run \
   --name folding-at-home \
   -p 7396:7396 \
   -p 36330:36330 \
-  -e USER=Anonymous \
+  -e USER=XXX \
-  -e TEAM=0 \
+  -e TEAM=XXX \
   -e ENABLE_GPU=[true|false] \
   -e ENABLE_SMP=true \
   --restart unless-stopped \
-  yurinnick/folding-at-home:[latest|latest-nvidia]
+  aidaph/folding-at-home:latest]
 ```